aydencook03/simulation_engine/README.md

 # Simulation Engine

 ## Running the Examples
 The list of current examples can be found in the examples directory.
-Before running them, make sure that you have Rust's build tool, Cargo, installed (more info [here](https://www.rust-lang.org/tools/install)).
+Before running them, make sure that you have Rust's build tool, Cargo, installed ([installation](https://www.rust-lang.org/tools/install)).
 You can then run them with
 ```console
 cargo run --release --example {example_name}
 ```